Medically reviewed by Drugs.com. Last updated on Jun 16, 2021.

 To keep pressure off your ears, avoid sleeping on your side.
 Also try not to rub or place excessive force on the incisions.
 Consider wearing button-down shirts or shirts with loosefitting collars.

 A few days after otoplasty, your doctor will remove your bandages.
 Your ears will likely be swollen and red.
-You'll need to wear a loose headband that covers your ears at night for two to six weeks.
+You may need to wear a loose headband that covers your ears at night for a few weeks.
 This will help keep you from pulling your ears forward when rolling over in bed.

 Talk to your doctor about when — or if — your stitches will be removed.
 Some stitches dissolve on their own.
 Others must be removed in the doctor's office in the weeks after the procedure.